All Episodes

 And this kid's just having a time of his life.

-He's uh he's getting some information from Rothlisberger that would not be gotten by some of these other reporters, and it was just, it was just great.
+He's getting some information from Roethlisberger that would not be gotten by some of these other reporters.

-It was just, it was a nice contrast to uh to watch.
+It was a nice contrast to watch.

-Folks, look, look at things.
+Folks, look at things.

 Try to look at it this way, if you will.

-And the Merrill Lynch bathroom reverberation means nothing to us.
+The Citibank corporate jet And the Merrill Lynch bathroom refurberation means nothing to us.

 It means not one substantive thing to you.

-Whether they have a jet or not, at Starbucks at Merrill Lynch, who matters nothing.
+Whether they have a jet or not, at Starbucks, at Merrill Lynch, who matters nothing.

-Your plummeting 401ks, your savings account, your pension plans, the loss of value in the housing market.
+But the loss of trillions in the stock market, your plummeting 401ks, your savings account, your pension plans, the loss of value in the housing market.

 This is what you ought to be angry about.

-This affects you.
+This affects you big time.

 This affects you in matters of great substance.